Pixiuchu/MLSS-Randomizer-Lua-Tracker/readme.md

 Open options.lua in a text file and edit the options.
 Below you can find a brief explanation for each option:

 ## Tracker settings
+- `refresh_rate` = sets the refresh rate of the tracker in frames.
+It is recommended to keep it at 120 or higher.
+Set this number higher if you experience lag!
 - `item_tracker` = enables the item tracking
 - `location_tracker` = enables the location tracking
 - `show_available` = shows how many locations you can do with your current items